 Gabriela Rangel (Venezuela/USA) is Artistic Director of the Museo de Arte Latinoamericano de Buenos Aires (MALBA).
 From 2004–2019 Rangel was Visual Arts Director and Chief Curator at The Americas Society in New York.
 She holds an M.A. in Curatorial Studies from Bard College, Annandale-on-Hudson; an M.A. in Media and Communications Studies from the Universidad Católica Andrés Bello in Caracas, and Film Studies from the Escuela Internacional de Cine at San Antonio de los Baños, Cuba.

 Diana Rangel was born in Caracas in 1987, where she lives and works as an artist and independent researcher.

 Bachelor of Arts in Music, Major in Music Education.
 She is a professor of Music Theory and Orchestral Practice at El Sistema de Orquestas y Coros Juveniles e Infantiles of Venezuela.

-An art historian and industrial designer, Jorge F. Rivas Pérez (Caracas, 1964) is the Frederick and Jan Mayer Curator of Spanish Colonial Art at the Denver Art Museum and former curator of Spanish colonial art at the Colección Patricia Phelps de Cisneros.
+An art historian, architect, and industrial designer, Jorge F. Rivas Pérez (Caracas, 1964) is the Frederick and Jan Mayer Curator of Latin American Art at the Denver Art Museum.

 Tahía Rivero is Curator of the Colección Mercantil de Caracas since 1999.